cbeust/kash/README.md

 ## Kash additions

-In addition to regular `.kts` files, Kash has a few addition functionalities:
+In addition to regular `.kts` files, Kash has a few additional functionalities.

 ### Annotation `@file:DependsOn`